Myanmar's young 'Generation Z' protesters take on the military | DW | 17.02.2021

 This is particularly true in the case of Suu Kyi, who was turned into a human rights icon by her supporters abroad before she lost this status because of her passive stance on the expulsion of the Rohingya.

-At home she is still called "Mother Suu," and is considered to be the savior of the nation, although her political achievements during her five-years at state councilor have been very mixed.
+At home she is still called "Mother Suu," and is considered to be the savior of the nation, although her political record during her five-years as state councilor is very mixed.

 The NLD made no progress in the peace process or in the fight against poverty.
 The persistent and widespread notion that Suu Kyi is the solution to Myanmar's problems could be getting in the way of better governance.